About the project

-All submissions to the DWP will be assessed for suitability and relevance by the IASH Director and staff, with guidance from a wider Consultation Group from across The University of Edinburgh.
+All submissions to the DWP were assessed for suitability and relevance by the IASH Director and staff, with guidance from a wider Consultation Group from across the University of Edinburgh.
 The Consultation Group membership comprises:

 - Mary Bownes, Professor Emerita of Development Biology and Vice-Principal Community Development

 - Suzanne Ewing, Senior Lecturer in Architectural Design and Theory